AlienWolfX/UZ801-USB_MODEM/README.md

 ## Initial

 > [!WARNING]
-> I just want to clarify that I'm not responsible if something goes wrong and the device gets bricked.
-Please proceed at your own risk and make sure to back up your data before attempting any modifications
+> I want to clarify that I'm not responsible if something goes wrong and the device gets bricked.
+Please proceed at your own risk and make sure to back up your data before attempting any modifications.

 > [!CAUTION]
-> Using Miko tools for firmware dumping, whether via xml or full emmc block, often results in a corrupted dump (based on my testing).
-Therefore, I advise you to take multiple dumps, not just with Miko tools, but also with EDL.
+> Using Miko tools for firmware dumping, whether via XML or full eMMC block, often results in a corrupted dump (based on my testing).
+Therefore, I advise you to take multiple dumps, not just with Miko tools but also with EDL.

 > [!IMPORTANT]
 > Before doing anything to your USB dongle, you must first enable ADB (if it's not already enabled) by accessing this URL: [http://192.168.100.1/usbdebug.html](http://192.168.100.1/usbdebug.html).